 (i) in full on commencement of study (or earlier).

-(ii) by 8 monthly direct debit payments, normally from October to May (incl) for students starting their programme of study in September.
+(ii) by 8 monthly direct debit payments, or by recurring card payment (RCP) normally from October to May (incl) for students starting their programme of study in September.

-If for any reason the amount of fees is not known at the time of commencement of study, payment is due in full 21 days from the date of invoice, or by direct debit/recurring card payments provided payments are completed by May.
+If for any reason the amount of fees is not known at the time of commencement of study, payment is due in full 21 days from the date of invoice, or by direct debit/recurring card payments provided payments are completed by May and August respectively.

 All returning students are reminded that they must set-up a new direct debit/recurring card payment arrangement for each Academic Year.

 - Tuition fees may be paid by direct debit or recurring card payment instalments over a maximum of eight months from the commencement of the programme.
 For students commencing programmes at the start of the academic year, instalment payments will normally be due from October to May inclusive.
 Late direct debit/recurring card payment arrangements still require all payments to be completed by May.
 For students who commence programmes at other points during the academic year, details of payment dates will be advised.
 Failure to keep direct debit/recurring card payments continuing will result in the remaining balance becoming due for immediate payment.

 - Self funding students who have a net tuition fee amount payable of £12,500.00 or more are eligible for a 5% discount on the fee payable, provided they settle in full prior to 31 October or within 7 days from the date of invoice, whichever is the earlier.
 The discount will be calculated at 5% of the net fee payable (i.e. after any scholarship).
 For January starts the 5% discount will be applicable provided the fees are settled in full prior to 28th February or within 7 days from the date of invoice, whichever is the earlier.
 Any Scholarships Awarded will not be included in the calculation of any discount.